Shortest Paths without a Map, but with an Entropic Regularizer

 Even so, the extra cost incurred by the perturbation of entropy, which is required to handle distributions close to the boundary, cannot be handled in the same manner as in \cite{BCLLM18,BCLL19}.
 This issue is fixed by modifying both the Bregman divergence and the control function of the mirror descent dynamic.
 The latter damps down the movement of the algorithm when it incurs service cost at a rate close to $0$.

+We obtain the following result for the evolving tree game. \begin{theorem} There exists a $O(k^2\log d_{\max})$-competitive randomized algorithm for the depth $k$ evolving tree game, where $d_{\max}$ is the maximum degree of a node at any point in the game. \end{theorem}

-In the competitive ratio of $O(k^2)$, one factor $k$ comes from the maximal depth $k$ of the tree.
-The other factor $k$ is due to the fact that the perturbation that we require is exponentially small in $k$.
+In the competitive ratio, one factor $k$ comes from the maximal depth $k$ of the tree.
+The other factor $k\log d_{\max}$ is due to the fact that the perturbation of the entropy can be as small as $O(1/d_{\max}^{k})$, on account of having to set it consistently against unknown future topology changes.
+(One way to think about it is that we are handling in the background a complete tree of depth $k$, only part of which is currently revealed.
+In fact, our bounds do not require that the number of leaves be restricted to $k$, as is the case with layered graph traversal.)

+Since the reduction in Theorem~\ref{thm:reductionShort} only requires a \emph{binary} tree, the factor $\log d_{\max}$ becomes a constant for the layered graph traversal problem. \begin{theorem} There is a randomized $O(k^2)$-competitive algorithm for traversing width $k$ layered graphs, as well as the equivalent problem of chasing sets of cardinality $k$ in any metric space. \end{theorem}

 We note that implementing the mirror descent approach in evolving trees is a major challenge to the design and analysis of online algorithms for online problems in metric spaces (e.g., the $k$-server problem, see~\cite{Lee18}, where an approach based on mirror descent in an evolving tree is also studied).
 Our ideas may prove applicable to other problems.